dhuss42/ft_irc/progress_maustel.md

 - sendResponse: :servername 345 nickname #channelname modestring

 - todo
-    - how to nickname change -> tell it ui
+    [x] how to nickname change -> tell it ui
-    [x] in User function server: sends welcome message [x] irssi sends after join #chan an automatic MODE #chan and then WHO #chan -> is standard in IRC clients
+    [x] in User function server: sends welcome message [x] irssi sends after join #chan an automatic MODE #chan and then WHO #chan -> is standard in IRC clients [x] 15:59 [Users #cha] 15:59 [ albi] and in server window: 15:59 -!- [Users @albi] -> was symbol of "* "
-    - and sometimes also  MODE #cha b
-    [x] 15:59 [Users #cha] 15:59 [ albi] and in server window: 15:59 -!- [Users @albi] -> was symbol of "* "
     - rework on nick -> nickname already exists -> not working davids check
+    - need updateNicknameInChannels

 ## ==== QUESTIONS ====
 - Parser job: